 This dust collector does have a decent amount of power for most jobs.
 However, it’s poorly put together and designed.
-It seems to break down often and never work quite as well as we felt it could.
-Many people reported that their collector broke within just a few months or came with pieces that were not put on correctly.
+It seems to break down often and never works quite as well as we felt it could.
+Many people reported that their collector broke within just a few months or came with pieces that were incorrectly installed.
 A broken dust collector isn’t useful, which is why we ranked this machine so low.

-Emptying the bag is also tricky – way more complicated than any other bag we reviewed.
-You need two people to change the bag since it slides down very quickly and has to be changed fast.
+Emptying the bag is also tricky and more complicated than any other bag we reviewed.
+You need two people to change the bag since it slides down quickly and must be changed quickly.

 Buyer’s Guide – Choosing the Best Dust Collector for a Small Shop

-If you’re in a small shop, you probably want as small of a machine as possible.
-We all know just how valuable space is when you’re using big machines in a small area.
-We highly recommend measuring your space and comparing it against the measurements of each machine before you purchase it.
-You do not want to purchase a machine that is too big for your space, especially since the process of returning one can become a big hassle.
+In a small shop, you probably want as compact a machine as possible.
+We all know just how valuable space is when using big machines in a small area.
+We highly recommend measuring your space and comparing it against the measurements of each collector before you purchase it.
+You do not want to purchase a machine that is too big for your space, especially since returning one can become a hassle.

-How much air a dust collector draws in is essential, since it controls the amount of air it will be able to filter.
-A dust collector that doesn’t have excellent airflow is going to have some difficulties working with some machines or doing more extensive jobs.
+How much air a dust collector draws in is essential since it controls how much air it can filter.
+A dust collector that doesn’t have excellent airflow will have some difficulties working with machines emitting large quantities of dust.

-The airflow listing on each machine is a rough estimate since there are quite a few factors that go into the total airflow amount.
-It also doesn’t count for static resistance, which is going to be a sizable problem to consider for some underpowered machines.
+The airflow listing on each machine is a rough estimate since several factors go into the total airflow.
+It also doesn’t count for static resistance, which will be a sizable problem for some underpowered machines.

 Dust collectors filter dust from the air.
-How well they do this varies, though.
+How well they do this varies.
 Two-stage filtration is the best option.
-This involves chopping the bigger wood chips down to size, which makes it easier for the filter to remove the smaller pieces as well.
-However, this sort of filtration is often a bit expensive, so it is hard to find it in cheaper machines.
+It involves chopping the bigger wood chips down to size, which makes it easier for the filter to remove the smaller pieces.
+However, this filtration is often expensive and is hard to find in cheaper machines.

-The filter inside the machine also gives you a good idea of the amount of dust it can remove from the air.
-All filters are rated based on the smallest particle they can filter—generally, the smaller, the better.
+The filter inside the machine also gives you a good idea of how much dust it can remove from the air.
+All filters are rated based on the smallest particle they can filter; generally, the smaller, the better.
 You preferably want to choose a machine that is rated to filter out particles of at least 1 micron.
 This dust is so small that you can’t see it.
 However, it can be dangerous for your lungs when inhaled.

 Type of Debris

-If you’re in a small space, you may not have to move around your dust collector very much.
-However, if you need to move it around while using different machines, portability is going to be a big deal.
+If you’re in a small space, you may not have to move around your dust collector much.
+However, if you need to move it around while using different machines, portability will be a big deal.
 Many machines come on wheels, allowing you to roll them around as necessary.

-With that said, portable models often sacrifice some power.
-This is because they need to remain small to stay portable.
+With that said, portable models often sacrifice power because they need to remain small to stay portable.
 If you need power, you might have to sacrifice portability and vice versa.

 Dust collectors are essential for any shop that produces dust.
-And, let’s be honest, a lot of projects produce dust.
-This dust can make a mess and be dangerous for your lungs, so it is essential to remove it as efficiently as possible.
-Hopefully our reviews helped you sort out which dust collector is best for you.
+And, let’s be honest, most projects produce dust.
+This dust can make a mess and be dangerous to your lungs, so removing it as efficiently as possible is essential.
+Hopefully, our reviews helped you determine which dust collector is best for you.

 We recommend the SHOP FOX W1685 Dust Collector for most small shops.
 This machine is portable without sacrificing too much power.
-It has a 2.5-micron bag and is 16 amps, which makes it much more powerful than most other options on the market.
-Despite this, it isn’t expensive.
+It has a 2.5-micron bag and 16 amps, which makes it much more powerful than most other brands on the market.
+Despite that, it isn’t expensive.

-If you need a cheaper option, the WEN 3401 Dust Collector is a decent option.
+If you need an inexpensive machine, the WEN 3401 Dust Collector is an excellent option.
 It is much cheaper than most of the competition.
-However, it is decently portable and has high-quality wheels.
-Because of the lower price, it is a bit less powerful than most options.
+However, it is portable and has high-quality wheels.
+Because of the lower price, it is a bit less powerful than most dust collectors.